d-saikrishna/Transcode/Readme.md

 5. */crashanalytics* endpoint gives the details application crashes:
    1. 406 - when a non-audio/video file is uploaded
    2. 408 - Time out when too large files are uploaded (or bad internet)

+## Few issues that needs to be fixed:
+1. .MOV formats are being recognised as audios by the ffprobe software.
+So the response is in mp3.
+2. API not tested for large files yet
+3. API stores uploaded files and their information on the server currently.
+Need to connect to the database.